 - The Library has in place a policy of Internet safety, including the operation of a technology protection measure on any publicly accessible computer with Internet access that protects against access to visual depictions that are obscene or child pornography as defined in Idaho Code 33-2741 and the Children’s Internet Protection Act.
 The filtering software will be enforced to provide Internet safety during any use of a computer.
 However, while the filtering software is in place and active, know that no filter is fool-proof.
 The library assumes no liability for web sites or their content that may pass through the filter and still be deemed inappropriate.

-- Library policy may also limit Internet access or otherwise protect against materials other than the materials specified in Idaho statute.
+- The Library’s Public Internet Computer Use Policy (Policy VI) may also limit internet access or otherwise protect against materials other than the materials specified in Idaho statute.

 D. Inappropriate Network Usage

-- To the extent practical, steps shall be taken to promote the safety and security of users of the Library online computer network when using electronic mail, chat rooms, instant messaging, and other forms of direct electronic communications.
+- To the extent practical, steps shall be taken to promote the safety and security of users of the Library online computer network when using any electronic communications.
 Specifically, as required by the Children’s Internet Protection Act, prevention of inappropriate network usage includes: (a) unauthorized access, including so-called ‘hacking,’ and other unlawful activities; and (b) unauthorized disclosure, use, and dissemination of personal identification information regarding minors.

 E. Supervision and Monitoring

-- All members of the Library staff can and will supervise and monitor usage of the online computer network and access to the Internet in accordance with this policy and the Children’s Internet protection Act.
+- All members of the Library staff can and will supervise and monitor usage of the online computer network and access to the Internet in accordance with this policy, the computer use agreement, and the Children’s Internet Protection Act.